alvaroalea/QL_512kb_External_Expansion/README.md

 https://ohwr.org/cern_ohl_s_v2.txt

-This is based on the work of McLeod Ideafix, Jose Leandro and tcat between others.
+This is based on the work of McLeod Ideafix, Jose Leandro, Zerover and tcat between others.

 This board will provide aditional 512Kb of static RAM (fast-ram) to the sinclair QL.